How to Create a Smooth Scroll in CSS

 Most browsers default to an auto value for the scroll-behavior property, resulting in sudden jumps when scrolling between elements.

-If you visit this website in a browser, you will see that the sections are stacked vertically.
+You will see that the sections are stacked vertically.
 Clicking on the links in the navbar (provided they link to the appropriate section IDs) will instantly jump to the desired section.
 This can seem unsettling, especially if sections are long.

 Output: